University of Michigan in Ann Arbor, MI

 A core strength at UM is the fact that the cognitive disorders and movement disorders faculty see patients together in the East Ann Arbor Turner Geriatrics Clinic, along with geriatricians and geriatric psychiatrists.
 This multidisciplinary clinic also includes the full range of ancillary staff including nurses and social workers with specialized training in neurodegenerative diseases, ensuring that patients and their families receive optimal care.

-Several years ago, the Carl Rinne LBD Support, Education and Awareness Initiative was developed and launched within the MADCC.
+Several years ago, the Carl Rinne LBD Support, Education and Awareness Initiative was developed and launched within the MADRC.
 It has three major goals:

 - Provide support services to caregivers and those with an early diagnosis